Draw a room

 Lightingdesigner.io combines floor plan import, room-specific lux targets, real LED products, furniture lighting and export-ready documentation into a single workflow.

-This animated mockup illustrates the workflow: floor plan, rooms, fixtures, furniture and lux data in one view.
+In the app, you can draw the floor plan, rooms, luminaires, furniture, and lux data in the same view.

 These 2–5 second loops show the core planner actions without forcing the visitor to open the full app right away.